atricore/josso-site/src/content/install.md

     docker logs 01ef0aec7244

-Or stopping the container :
+Or stopping the container:

     docker stop 01ef0aec7244

 ### Customizing the Docker image

-You may well find you want to customize your JOSSO installation, either by setting custom configuration options not exposed by the Docker image, or by installing additional extensions.
-A full guide to extending Docker images is out-of-scope of this installation documentation, but you can use the functionality provided by docker build to extend the default image: http://docs.docker.com/reference/builder/.
+You may well find that you want to customize your JOSSO installation, either by setting custom configuration options not exposed by the Docker image, or by installing additional extensions.
+A full guide to extending Docker images is out of the scope of this installation documentation, but you can use the functionality provided by docker build to extend the default image: http://docs.docker.com/reference/builder/.

-As an example you can build on the default Dockerfile for JOSSO CE 2.4.1 :
+As an example you can build on the default Dockerfile for JOSSO CE 2.4.1:

     FROM atricore/josso:oracle-java8